Cray-HPE/docs-csm/install/8325_mac_learning_hotfix.md

 ## Important information:

-    - This NAE script creates a bash script in /tmp and runs every 60s.
+    - This NAE script creates a bash script in `/tmp` and runs every 60s.
     - The script writes file to a storage every 60s (NAE alert file)
     - There are no controls over alert status.
     - Event log is created when a problem is detected

-    “BCML2X has quit unexpectedly, attempting to restart...”
+        * `BCML2X has quit unexpectedly, attempting to restart...`

-    - You can also grep the error from /var/log/messages
+    - You can also grep the error from `/var/log/messages`
-    - REST-API URI = /rest/v10.04/logs/event?SYSLOG_IDENTIFIER=root&since=yesterday
+    - REST API URI is `/rest/v10.04/logs/event?SYSLOG_IDENTIFIER=root&since=yesterday`
-    - Delete agent & script after upgrading to 10.06.0130+
+    - Delete agent and script after upgrading to 10.06.0130+
     - Monitor eMMC health if you plan on running for a long time
     - show system resource | include utiliz

 ## The file locations in doc-csm

-    - The NAE script (L2X-Watchdog-creates-bash-script.py) is located at: ../docs-csm/upgrade/1.0/scripts/aruba
+    - The NAE script is located at: [../docs-csm/upgrade/1.0/scripts/aruba/L2X-Watchdog-creates-bash-script.py](../docs-csm/upgrade/1.0/scripts/aruba/L2X-Watchdog-creates-bash-script.py)
-    - Automatic NAE install script (nae_upload.py) is located at: ../docs-csm/upgrade/1.0/scripts/aruba
+    - Automatic NAE install script is located at: [../docs-csm/upgrade/1.0/scripts/aruba/nae_upload.py](../docs-csm/upgrade/1.0/scripts/aruba/nae_upload.py)

 ## Automated install of NAE script

 ### Prerequisites:

-1. The nae-upload.py script relies on /etc/hosts file to pull IP addresses of the switch.
-Without this information the script won’t run.
+1. The `nae-upload.py` script relies on `/etc/hosts` file to pull IP addresses of the switch.
+Without this information the script will not run.
 2. You have 8325 in your setup that is running software version below 10.06.0130.
-3. Script assumes you  are using default username "admin"  for the switch and it will prompt you for password.
+3. Script assumes you are using default username `admin` for the switch and it will prompt you for the password.

-NOTE:     The nae-upload script automatically detects 8325’s and only applies the fix to this platform.
+NOTE: The `nae-upload.py` script automatically detects 8325s and only applies the fix to this platform.

 ### How to run the install script:

 **Step 1:**

+> ```bash
-> ncn-m001”:~ # ./docs-csm/upgrade/1.0/scripts/aruba/nae_upload.py
+> ncn-m001# ./docs-csm/upgrade/1.0/scripts/aruba/nae_upload.py
+> ```

-**step 2:**
+**Step 2:**

 > Type in your switch password and the script will upload and enable the NAE script.